tomasmaiorino/send_email/README.md

 ## Additional Technologies

-**Database:** Msyql for store both the messages received and sent.
+**Database:** Msyql for store both sent and received messages.
 The data into send_email_test will be deleted after the tests.
-The seed.rb it is responsible the initial load in both development and production environment.
+The seed.rb it is responsible the initial load in both development and production environments.

-**Tests:** The tests are defined as use case of the Junit.
-The tests of rest services have: Spring Web MVC for mock of the web infrastructure; JsonPath e hamcrest are used for access and assertions in the Json content.
-The tests have been made available in the structure: src/test/java.
+**Tests:** The tests are defined as use case of the rails tests api.
+The tests have been made available default structure for rails: tests/.

 ## Considerations